AlexTLeo/exprob_assignment1/README.md

 for example when it is idling.
 These improvements would allow for optimal use of the robot's battery.
 #### 3. Actual "Work"
-In this simulation, no real "work" is done by the planner nor the controller.
+In this simulation, no real "work" is done by the planner or the controller.
 Of course, some real task should be given to the robot, and the controller expanded to include such task.